veronica-aubry/answerBoard/README.md

 # WahooAnswers

-  A web app for users to post questions and answers, using EmberJS
+A web app for users to post questions and answers, using Ember.js and a FireBase database.
+Assignment goals were to implement a service, a custom helper, and a computed property, with components allowing for questions to be edited and deleted.

 ## Prerequisites